Close to heaven but now in hell

 But the proof is in whether or not they have been wise or foolish.
 The wise are Christians; the foolish are not.
 The extra oil in the parable is probably not a symbol for the Holy Spirit – as some suggest – it is simply part of the story’s details.
 If you are wise, you are prepared to wait for the bridegroom if He delays.

-Right after the terrifying warning of Matthew 7:21-23, Jesus draws a similar distinction between the wise and foolish that were among His listeners (vv.
+Right after the terrifying warning of Matthew 7:21-23, Jesus draws a similar distinction between the wise and foolish who were among His listeners (Vv.
 24-27).
 If you are wise, you will hear His words and heed them; if you are foolish, you will hear His words but disregard them.

 Thus, these parables and teachings are directed toward two groups of people who hear His words!
 These same two groups of people are at the heart of the parable of the 10 virgins.
 In fact, they are the same two groups of people that appear in all of Jesus’s parables and all of His teachings.
 There are different onstage plays, each with a different set and different costumes – but the same actors.